 Until recently Neural Rendering (NR) discussions were dominated by ‘Deep Fakes’.
 The notion of fave swapping that first appeared with fake celebrity porn clips on Reddit and then moved to political satire.
 Quickly the term DeepFake grew to encompass not only face-swapping with Machine Learning (ML) but a whole raft of problems including fake news, and general misinformation none of which had anything to do with the underlying brilliant advances in Variational AutoEncoders (VAE) and Generative Adversarial Networks (GANs).
 Neural Rendering bridges the domain gap between CGI faces and photo captured imagery.
 While leading VFX companies are producing exceptional work, traditional technology often relies on expensive and dedicated 4D capture devices, such as Medusa, Light Stages, etc, as well as talented and complex human artistry.
 By allowing for digital human performances or ‘inferences’ at scale, NR is well suited to solve real-world problems and applications.

 While the popular press may have focused on this broader and frankly unrepresentative use of Neural Rendering, the actual adoption of AI-generated video has skyrocketing especially in the enterprise or organizational context.
 Synthesia has successfully placed conceptual distance between themselves and the morally and ethically questionable Deep Fakes of 2016/2017.
 This year, mainly since May, Synthesia in the UK has generated more than 6 million unique neural rendered videos for thousands of clients, ranging from global corporations to small businesses.
+(Update: as of 2023 this is now 12 million videos).
 Perhaps then it is no surprise that the company has just secured another massive round of finance.

 Synthesia’s clients include EY, who use Synthesia for client communications, and WPP, who use Synthesia for personalized training for their 50,000 employees.
 Synthesia also powers celebrity campaigns such as Malaria No More with David Beckham or Lay’s Messi Messages.
 The latter is shown below.
 In this Lay’s campaign, every video is individualized to the names of the viewer.
 The footage looks so real it is hard to not believe it is traditional video.